 Why is everything so damn needy? *eye roll*

-If you’ve just launched your business and you’re sitting there like a deer blinking in the headlights without a clue of what to do now, here are some things you should be doing.
+If you’ve just come off the back of a business launch and you’re sitting there like a deer blinking in the headlights, here are a few options for your next steps.

 1. Be present

-Don’t tap out of your business the minute it’s launched.
+PSA: The moment after your business launch party is not the time to tap out.
 That’s like inviting everyone to a party and then sneaking out the back door.
 Be seen.
-It’s your time to sparkle my friend.
+It’s your time to sparkle, my friend.
 You could even wear a tiara.
 No one would judge you.
 Be in the business, be in front of your customers and be the best PR rep your company has.
 The real work has only just begun.

 2. Create your email sequences